 Timo joined Watsi on March 12th, 2013.
-Four years ago, Timo became the 2400th member to automatically support a new Watsi patient every month.
-Since then, 3,546 more people have become monthly donors!
-Timo's most recent donation supported Alex, a motorcycle taxi driver from Kenya, to fund hand surgery following a road accident.
+Five years ago, Timo joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Timo's most recent donation supported Jane, a farmer from Kenya, for fracture repair of her clavicle.